MagnusHaughey/HepatocyteClonalDynamics/README.md

 ```

 where\
-  -R	0 or 1 to select slow or rapid expansion respectively (see supplementary methods for further details)\
+&nbsp  -R	0 or 1 to select slow or rapid expansion respectively (see supplementary methods for further details)\
-  -S	0 or 1 to select quiescent or streaming (conveyor belt) phase 2 dynamics\
+&nbsp  -S	0 or 1 to select quiescent or streaming (conveyor belt) phase 2 dynamics\
-  -T	duration of phase 2 in days\
+&nbsp  -T	duration of phase 2 in days\
-  -x	random seed
+&nbsp  -x	random seed